kubernetes/website/content/en/blog/_posts/2018-05-25-Airflow-Kubernetes-Operator.md

 ## Why Airflow on Kubernetes?

 Since its inception, Airflow's greatest strength has been its flexibility.
-Airflow offers a wide range of integrations for services ranging from Spark and HBase, to services on Google Cloud Platform (GCP) and Amazon Web Services (AWS) S3.
+Airflow offers a wide range of integrations for services ranging from Spark and HBase, to services on various cloud providers.
 Airflow also offers easy extensibility through its plug-in framework.
 However, one limitation of the project is that Airflow users are confined to the frameworks and clients that exist on the Airflow worker at the moment of execution.
-If a user wishes to use a different version of SciPy or test a new deep learning framework, they would need to either launch a new Airflow cluster or risk conflicting with the dependencies of other users' workflows.
+A single organization can have varied Airflow workflows ranging from data science pipelines to application deployments.
+This difference in use-case creates issues in dependency management as both teams might use vastly different libraries for their workflows.

-To address this issue, we've utilized Kubernetes to allow users to launch arbitrary Docker containers and configurations.
-Airflow users can now have full power over their run-time environments, resources, and secrets, basically turning Airflow into an "any job you want" scheduler.
+To address this issue, we've utilized Kubernetes to allow users to launch arbitrary Kubernetes pods and configurations.
+Airflow users can now have full power over their run-time environments, resources, and secrets, basically turning Airflow into an "any job you want" worflow orchestrator.

 ## The Kubernetes Operator